2025–26 New York Knicks season

-The 2025–26 New York Knicks season is the 80th season for the franchise in the National Basketball Association (NBA).
-On June 3, 2025, the Knicks fired head coach Tom Thibodeau after five seasons with the team.
+The 2025–26 New York Knicks season was the 80th season of the franchise in the National Basketball Association (NBA).
+On June 3, 2025, the Knicks dismissed head coach Tom Thibodeau after five seasons with the team.
 On July 7, the Knicks hired Mike Brown as their head coach.
+The Knicks won the NBA Championship during this season, for the first time since 1973.
+It was their third title in franchise history, and their first in which their Finals opponent was not the Los Angeles Lakers.